sassoftware/sasoptpy/doc/guide/workspaces.rst

 ----------------

 In order to solve a problem, you need to use the :func:`actions.solve` function explicitly.
-Since :class:`Workspace` objects allow several models and solve statements to be included, each of these solve statements are retrieved separately.
-The solution after each solve can be returned using the :func:`actions.print` function or creating a table using the :func:`actions.create_data` function.
+Because :class:`Workspace` objects allow several models and solve statements to be included, each of these solve statements are retrieved separately.
+You can return the solution after each solve by using the :func:`actions.print` function or creating a table by using the :func:`actions.create_data` function.

 See the following example where a parameter is changed and the same problem solved twice: